Frigatebird-db/frigatebird/benchmarks/README.md

    - ORDER BY with LIMIT
    - Pagination (OFFSET + LIMIT)
    - DISTINCT queries
-   - GROUP BY with aggregates
+   - Complex WHERE with multiple conditions (AND)
    - UPDATE with WHERE clause
    - DELETE with WHERE clause